Your First Day, First Week & Beyond

 - information on attendance policies; school discipline; hallway privileges, study halls, homerooms, and meal counts; dress code policy; grading system; homeroom procedures;

-- information pertaining to the curriculum so that the teacher candidate might become familiar with the PDE’s long-range plans; and
+- information pertaining to the curriculum so that the teacher candidate might become familiar with the CT’s long-range plans; and

 - information pertaining to inclusionary practices, students with special needs, classroom management, homework, authentic assessment practices (e.g., rubrics, portfolios), standardized testing, benchmarks, how the building and/or the district has been implementing the NYS Learning Standards, and alternative instructional programming (e.g., multi-age grouping, looping, team teaching, special entitlement programming).

-- the PDE and the teacher candidate should discuss lesson planning.
+- the CT and the teacher candidate should discuss lesson planning.
 Specific attention

 should be paid to: